Harvest outcomes looking good so far

-“The wheat this year is looking really amazing,” Lakin farmer, Kyler Millershaski said.
+LAKIN, Kan.
+(KSNW) – “The wheat this year is looking really amazing,” Kyler Millershaski, Lakin farmer said.

 Farmers like Millershaski are seeing some of the best quality wheat that they’ve seen in years.